 Clean and minimalist, the homes have plenty of windows for wooded views, and have the comforts you need with plenty of floor space left over.
-While perhaps not designed for long-term, daily life, these retreats are reminiscent of a fun old-fashioned cabin.
+While perhaps not designed for long-term, daily life, these retreats are reminiscent of old-fashioned cabins.

 In what perhaps might be the ultimate in upcycling, this tiny house is a salvaged trailer.
 In just three weeks, an Oregon man salvaged, renovated and sold this 200-square-foot cottage…for more than $36,000!

-Unlike many tiny houses, this one looks more “residential” than many, both inside and out.
-The portico and windowed door look like they belong in just about any suburban neighborhood.
-The deck is removable should you want to move you home to a new location.
+Unlike many tiny dwellings, this one looks more “residential” than many, both inside and out.
+The portico and windowed door look like they belong in a suburban neighborhood.
+The deck is removable should you want to move your home to a new location.

-It might be shaped like a trailer, but this sophisticated looking tiny home is a stunning design inside and out – and it’s totally off the grid.
+It might look like a trailer, but this sophisticated looking tiny home is stunning inside and out and it’s off the grid.
 The 8.5-foot wide, 221-square foot home is deceptively spacious.
-The design makes the most of the space, featuring not just one bedroom, but two!
-The main bedroom is accessed by stairs that double as storage space, and the second can be reached by a ladder.

 The Ultimate Vacation Home